wakatime/legal/privacy.md

   hostname, your computer’s timezone, your computer's operating system name and version information, and websites visited in your browser from your usage of our [downloadable plugins][editors].
 We do not receive or store your source code.
-Your syntax languages, editor names, operating systems, and libraries/imports usage may be displayed on your public profile unless you opt-out of sharing this information by editing your profile settings.
-All other plugin usage information will never be shared publicly without your consent.
+All plugin usage information will never be shared publicly without your consent.
 This information is deleted when you delete your WakaTime account.
 * **Service integrations.** If you [integrate with a service][integrations] on WakaTime we will connect that service to ours.
 We do not receive or store